thirstycode/face-recognition-dlib/README.md

     - Normal model : It is normal model that use 1 image of user to train the face recognition.
     - Knn model (Works on Euclidean distance) : Uses as many as images to train the model , so that it can be better in accuracy.
 This model is 2-4 times slower than normal model.
   - There is status of every person's data .
 Vip status persons will be shown in green & Blacklisted in red & undetected in white
+  - Have a look at error1.txt in errors folder before using normal model.
 ### How to add training data ? :
   - Normal Model : Add new folder in 'train-images' folder and name it as s3 , s4 etc etc (it depends on how much person's data you have added).
 Add only 1 image of person in respective folder and add name.txt having name and status.txt having status i.e vip/blacklisted.
   - Knn model : Add new folder in 'knn-train' folder , named as the person's name.
 Add as much as person's photo in respective folder and make status.txt